 - Secures Sauce Connect Proxy credentials with tighter access control.

-To launch a tunnel using our config.yml file template:
+To launch a tunnel using a config.yml file option.

-From your command line, navigate to the Sauce Connect Proxy client bin folder.
+Navigate to the Sauce Connect Proxy client bin folder as described here.

-Use the following command line configuration at runtime to direct Sauce Connect Proxy to pull from your YAML configuration file.
+Use the following command line to start Sauce Connect Proxy with the configuration from your YAML file.

 sc -c %HOMEPATH%\sc\config.yml